 The name of your nonprofit corporation must be distinguishable from, and not the same as or likely to be confused with, the name of any other business entity on file with the New Hampshire Secretary of State.
 See the New Hampshire Name Availability Guidelines for more information on name restrictions.
 To see if your proposed name is available, you can search New Hampshire's name database on the Secretary of State's website.

-You will need to create and file nonprofit articles of agreement with the New Hampshire Secretary of State’s office.
+You will need to create and file nonprofit articles of agreement with the New Hampshire Secretary of State's office and pay the $25 filing fee (as of July 2020).
 The Secretary of State has a sample nonprofit articles of agreement form on its website which you can use to create your New Hampshire nonprofit corporation.
 The articles form includes the minimal information needed to create a nonprofit corporation in New Hampshire.
 You must provide:

 See Section 292:2 of New Hampshire's Voluntary Corporations and Associations Act for more on the requirements for your nonprofit articles of agreement.